Americans see up to10,000 adsevery day.

-Because consumers are exposed to such a high volume of promotions, brands need to find new and exciting ways to communicate with consumers, market products and services, and improve brand recognition.
+Because consumers are exposed to such a high volume of promotions, brands need to find new and exciting ways to communicate with consumers, use digital marketing tactics to promote products and services, and improve brand recognition.

 Virtual reality (VR) and augmented reality (AR) both change viewers concept of the world, but through different tactics.